TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

   ],
 ) <cmli>

+While this approach allows for a fine-grained alignment of image and text, its practical implementation is very computationally and memory intensive.
+For standard constrastive learning, is is sufficient to compute the cosine similarity of the global representation
+(cls token) between every possible image-text pair in a batch.
+If negative examples are gathered from all devices, then the number of dot products to compute is defined as $(B*P)^2$, with $B$ being the batch size per device, and $P$ being the number of devices (in our case GPUs).
+As we use a batch size of $B=256$ per device, and use $P=2$ GPUs, the number of dot products to compute is $(256*2)^2=262,144$.
+Considering that we perform this efficiently using matrix multiplication, and the embedding size is 768, with float32 precision, we already need $262,144 * 768 * 4 "bytes" = 805.31 "MB" $ of GPU memory, which is still manageable, since we have around 2 GB of GPU memory remaining for a step.

+However, with CMLI we need to compute the cosine similarity between all possible image-text pairs, where the cosine similarity for one pair requires the computation of the cosine similarity between all image patches and text tokens of the image-text pair.

 - fine-grained alignment offers the opportunity to test image-language reasoning, an application non-referecing model previously were deemed unsuited for

 - we identify the option to combine CMLI with vanilla ITC, and test the mean of both as a similarity measure